 Are you nostalgic about the 80s?
-Between disco, rock ‘n’ roll and the beginning of the dance music, it was rich.
+Between disco, rock’n’roll and the beginning of the dance music, it was rich.
+From time to time, we like to listen to these hits again.
 Let’s dive back in with 16 of the most popular French songs from the 1980s.

 “Le Banana Split”, Lio (1980)